Team Falcons: Dota 2

 In November 2023, Falcons entered the competitive Dota 2 scene with the signings of Oliver "Skiter" Lepko, Ammar "ATF" al-Assaf, Andreas "Cr1t-" Nielsen, Wu "Sneyking" Jingjun, and Stanislav "Malr1ne" Potorak, under coach Kurtis "Aui_2000" Ling.

 The team won the BetBoom Dacha Dubai 2024 tournament in February, with ATF being awarded MVP honors.
 In March, the team had a dominant victory in the DreamLeague Season 22 tournament, winning the US$300,000 grand prize after a 3–0 sweep over BetBoom Team in the finals.
 More early successes followed in DreamLeague Season 23 and other regional LAN/online events.

 In August 2025, Team Falcons won FISSURE Universe: Episode 6, defeating Team Spirit 3–0 in the grand final to claim the US$125,000 first prize.

 At The International 2025, held in Hamburg, Germany, Falcons defeated Xtreme Gaming 3–2 in the grand final to claim the Aegis of Champions.
 Their path to the title included victories over Tidebound in the upper bracket quarterfinals, BetBoom Team in the semifinals, and PARIVISION in the upper bracket final.
 With this win, Falcons secured their first International championship.
 Coach Kurtis "Aui_2000" Ling became the first person to win The International three times: once as a player in 2015, and twice as coach in 2022 and 2025.

+Falcons was nominated for "Best Esports Team" at The Game Awards 2025, but did not win.